A guide to working with external data

 All of these retrieve the content at the time of publishing and put the content in the published page.

 Bear in mind that retrieving large amounts of content at publish can negatively impact publish times.
-You can configure the Web Object to cache the output and only retrieve updated content less frequently.
+You can configure the Web Object to cache the output and only retrieve updated content less frequently, saving time in the regular publish.

 Daily or twice daily updates